a4099181/packer-officeVM/README.md

 Simply, in a couple of words.
 It converts Windows ISO file into [vagrant's](http://www.vagrantup.com) box.

+## Importance!

+The primary goal of this project is to support [vagrant-officeVM](https://github.com/a4099181/vagrant-officeVM).
+These two projects forms one small ecosystem.

 ## Requirements

 There is only one requirement: [packer](http://www.packer.io).